 I have stayed at Bright Pine Valley Tourist Park two times during my stay at Bright, Victoria.
 The fully furnished cabins are equipped with bunks and a kitchen which is ideal for a family stay.

 Mount Hotham and Mount Buffalo are premier ski resorts in Victoria and great places to visit in winters and summer alike.
-Straight drive from Melbourne to Mount Hotham takes around 4 hours.
+A straight drive from Melbourne to Mount Hotham takes around 4 hours.
 Winters is normally a very busy season and there is a legal requirement to equip the vehicles with chains.
 Mount Hotham has one of the biggest alpine villages with plenty of places to stay.
 Enjoy amazing ski slopes ideal for snowboarding or simple tobogganing with the family.

-The city of Bright is ideally located at the base of the mountains and offers plenty of option to book tours and rent ski equipment.
+The city of Bright is ideally located at the base of the mountains and offers plenty of options to book tours and rent ski equipment.
 The accommodation at Bright is relatively cheaper as compared to Alpine Village at Mount Hotham.

 Drive from Bright to Bairnsdale is probably the most interesting road trip I have even taken through the isolated countryside and some wild windy weather along the way.
 The landscape is absolutely amazing with plenty of rolling hills till you descend to Bairnsdale in Gippsland Region.
-In the evening the weather turned stormy and I was driving along with the very strong winds.
+In the evening the weather turned stormy and I was driving along with very strong winds.

 Our original plan was to drive back to Mount Hotham and spend the night in Propenkah.
 However, with the forecast of heavy snow on Mount Hotham, we were forced to drive from Omeo to Bruthen.
 The remote isolation of the region is shocking as well as awe-inspiring.
-The sheer isolation of remote farmsteads and properties shows the challenges faces by early settlers to this region.
+The sheer isolation of remote farmsteads and properties shows the challenges faced by early settlers in this region.
 Rolling hills with heavy vegetation along the way offer the unique beauty of the Gippsland Region.

-Bairnsdale was a sigh of relief and we enjoyed the amazing layout of the city with plenty of historical building and cafes.
+Bairnsdale was a sigh of relief and we enjoyed the amazing layout of the city with plenty of historical buildings and cafes.
 Bairnsdale Motel (4-stars) offers quality accommodation in the centre of the city.